SystemFw/blog/content/staging/paxos-failures.md

-write to all machines --> unavailable for writes quorums --> one machine decides ultimately, requires quorum reads one failure --> stuck forever overwrite proposals --> lin broken if it gets read the critical machine crashes 2pl --> unlock failures lock stealing --> completing writes completing writes --> multiple failed writes
+write to all machines --> unavailable for writes quorums --> one machine decides ultimately, requires quorum reads one failure --> stuck forever.
+Actually use 6 storage 3 writers for this rather than failure, so that I can explain completing writes later. overwrite proposals --> lin broken if it gets read the critical machine crashes.
+Maybe skip this as it gets into completing writes as well, just talk about writes being too eager.
+2pl --> unlock failures
+lock stealing --> completing writes completing writes --> multiple failed writes